whiplashomega/elthelas2/data/spellsv2/shield.markdown

 **Damage**: []

 An invisible barrier of magical force appears and protects you.
-Until the start of your next turn, all attacks against you have disadvantage, including the triggering attack, and you take no damage from magic missile.
+Until the start of your next turn, you have a +3 bonus to AC, including against the triggering attack, and you take no damage from magic missile.

+**At Higher Levels** When you cast this spell with a spell slot of 2nd level or higher the AC bonus increases by 1 for each slot level above 1st.